Jackson County, W.Va. named U.S. fastest growing small county

-Jackson County, West Virginia, is the fastest growing small county in the country, according to the U.S. Department of Labor.
+Jackson County is the fastest growing small county in the country, according to the U.S. Department of Labor.

 Construction jobs and small businesses are the reason.
 According to the publication, Jackson County is the fastest growing small county in the country based on numbers from 2018.

 The county reported more than an 86 percent increase in gross domestic product, which is the total value of goods provided in the county.
 The report says the growth is credited to construction jobs.